Pylons/pyramid/docs/narr/introduction.rst

 Documented
 ~~~~~~~~~~

 The :app:`Pyramid` documentation is comprehensive.
 We strive to keep our narrative documentation both complete and friendly to newcomers.
-We also maintain the :ref:`Pyramid Community Cookbook <cookbook:pyramid-cookbook>` of  ecipes demonstrating common scenarios you might face.
+We also maintain the :ref:`Pyramid Community Cookbook <cookbook:pyramid-cookbook>` of  recipes demonstrating common scenarios you might face.
 Contributions in the form of improvements to our documentation are always appreciated.
 And we always welcome improvements to our `official tutorials <html_tutorials>`_ as well as new contributions to our `community maintained tutorials <tutorials:pyramid-tutorials>`_.

 Supported
 ~~~~~~~~~